Frequently Asked Questions

 How often do the funds pay dividends?

 One of the advantages of a municipal bond mutual fund is that you don’t have to wait for your bonds to make their “coupon payments” to get your income.
 We know how much interest accrues each day on every bond we hold, and we use this information each day to calculate a “dividend factor,” which is the amount of dividend income that accrues on each share of the fund each day.
-What this means is that no matter when you buy shares of our funds, you immediately start earning interest on the shares you own.
+What this means is that no matter when you buy shares of our funds, you immediately start earning interest on shares you own.
 If you sell shares of the fund at times other than the end of month or end of quarter, you are paid the exact amount of dividend income you have accrued – there’s never any reason to wait to make a transaction until a certain date to ensure you get the dividend income you’re entitled to receive.

-How long have you been around?
+How long has Dupree Mutual Funds been around?

-Our funds are offered through a few external platforms (Fidelity, for example) but most of our shareholders work directly with us.
 We have full-time registered representatives who are the primary point of contact for our shareholders.
-Our registered representatives stand ready to answer all your questions.
-Our representatives are 100% salaried (no commissions) to help to ensure they answer your questions in an objective way.
+Our registered representatives are ready to answer all of your questions.
+Our representatives are 100% salaried (no commissions) to help ensure they answer your questions in an objective way.
+We do not assign specific accounts to account representatives–if you call during business hours, you’ll always get to talk to a qualified individual about your account.

 In the current environment, how do I know my money is safe with you?